Shop like a pro with this essential consumer spending know-how.

 If you’re subscribed to a company that offers auto debit, it’s better to pay using your debit card.
 This saves you from the hassle of long queues or even missing your due dates.

 However, be mindful of overdraft charges in the event of insufficient balance.
 Some banks charge at least 25% of the cost of your overdraft purchase per annum.

-If you think about it, this is also another way for you to manage your finances because you always need to make sure that it has an available balance for all your purchases or payments due.
+If you think about it, this is also another way for you to manage your finances because you always need to make sure that it has an available balance of all your purchases or payments due.

 Regaining your credit standing

 If you’re currently building a good credit record, one of the best ways to do so is to use a debit card.
 You’re better off using a prepaid card if you’re having a hard time managing your finances and living within your means.
 This way you can still conduct cashless transactions without worrying about incurred interest and overspending.